Dave-Vallance/bt-ccxt-store/README.md

 # bt-ccxt-store
-A temporary fork of Ed Bartosh's CCXT Store Work with some additions added for a project I was working on.
+A fork of Ed Bartosh's CCXT Store Work with some additions added for a projects I have been working on.

-This repo will be kept only for reference.
-It is out of date with the store from Ed.
+Some additions have been made to this repo that I find useful.
+Your mileage may vary.
+Check out the example script.